dahlia/fedify/docs/manual/inbox.md

 The `Context.documentLoader` property carries a `DocumentLoader` object that you can use to fetch a remote document.
-If a request is made to a shared inbox, the `Context.documentLoader` property is set to the default `documentLoader` that is specified in the `new Federation()` constructor.
+If a request is made to a shared inbox, the `Context.documentLoader` property is set to the default `documentLoader` that is specified in the `createFederation()` function.
 However, if a request is made to a personal inbox, the `Context.documentLoader` property is set to an authenticated `DocumentLoader` object that is identified by the inbox owner's key.